Spoony1337/HCTeams/README.md

-# OrbitHCF
+# HCTeams
-A Good HCTeam's Fork.
+A Good HCTeam's Fork Used on Orbit.RIP.

 ## Information
-This is a pretty good HCTeam's fork, I modified and got from Orbit.
+This is a pretty good HCTeam's fork, I modified and made for Orbit.

 ## Reminder
 Doesn't mean it has bad code because it's abondened

 ## Authors
- * Spoony (Bug Finding and Fixing Bugs on This.)
+ * Spoony (Bug Finding and Fixing Bugs on This and adding features.)
  * NoSequel (Creating the Original HCTeams Orbit has forked)
  * LBuddyBoy (Modifing most of this, but a dumbass for the db leak)